 The type of medication will vary depending on the cause of the dry skin.
 Medications commonly contain hydrocortisone, a steroid that helps keep the skin hydrated.

-People can use the following tips to prevent dry skin on their face:
+People can use the following tips to treat or prevent dry skin on their face:

 - washing the face daily with a gentle cleanser